Dental care - adult

 - Whether you could benefit from particular toothpastes or mouth rinses.
 In some cases, over-the-counter pastes and rinses may be doing you more harm than good, depending on your condition.

 Chow AW.
 Infections of the oral cavity, neck, and head.
-In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 60.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 65.

 Stefanac SJ.
 Developing the treatment plan.
 In: Stefanac SJ, Nesbit SP, eds.
 Diagnosis and Treatment Planning in Dentistry.
 3rd ed.
 Philadelphia, PA: Elsevier; 2017:chap 4.